Keyboard shortcuts

 Introduction

 Hi there!
-I am Xi, a freelancer Salesforce developer located in finland-rust-meetup.
-This is my personal blog.
+I am Xi, a freelancer software engineer in Finland.

 My LinkedIn, Github